aarushi4225/Electrical-Fault-detection-and-classification/README.md

 ## Motivation

 Electrical power systems are subjected to various faults that can cause significant damage, power outages, and economic losses.
-Timely and accurate fault detection and classification are paramount for maintaining grid stability and ensuring rapid restoration.
-This project explores the application of machine learning as an efficient way to catch such faultss, leveraging its capabilities for **pattern recognition in complex electrical data** to enable automated and precise fault identification.
+Timely and accurate fault detection and classification are important for maintaining grid stability.
+This project explores the application of machine learning as an efficient way to catch such faults, by leveraging machine learning's capabilities for **pattern recognition in complex electrical data** to enable automated and precise fault identification.
 As an an electrical and electronics student, this project was also a crucial learning experience in applying machine learning methodologies to real-world problems.

 ---